Designing Object-Oriented Programs

 There are other concerns, too, such as the fact that we now require every book to belong to a library.
 Thinking through these use cases is a major part of object-oriented design (and software design in general). ## Space classes For one final inheritance exercise: let's figure out the relationships between the terms * Star * Planet * Gas giant * Galaxy * Spiral Galaxy * Earth * Jupiter

 Think, then click!
 The answer isn't unique.
 One reasonable way to do it would be: A spiral galaxy is a galaxy.
 A gas giant is a planet.
 Earth is a planet.
 Jupiter is a gas giant.
 A galaxy has stars and planets.
 A star has planets (that orbit it).
 But let's focus on the lines "Earth is a planet.
 Jupiter is a gas giant."
 Again, depending on what exactly we're trying to model, this could be interpreted in _different ways_: ```python class Planet: pass class GasGiant(Planet): pass class Earth(Planet): pass class Jupiter(GasGiant): pass ``` or, instead, ```python class Planet: pass class GasGiant(Planet): pass earth = Planet() jupiter = Planet() ``` A class describes a _kind_ of thing.
-So: * if we wanted to model multiple versions of Earth that had different kinds of pertinent data, or provided different kinds of interaction via methods, we'd create separate classes for them (say, `Earth` and `AlternateEarth`; but * if we wanted to model multiple versions of earth that had the same structure but perhaps very different underlying data -- say, Earth now vs. a billion years ago -- we could create two objects of the `Earth` (or even `Planet`) class.
+So: * if we wanted to model multiple versions of Earth that had different _kinds of pertinent data_, or provided _different interaction_ via methods, we'd create separate classes for them (say, `Earth` and `AlternateEarth`; but * if we wanted to model multiple versions of earth that had the same kinds of data and interactions but perhaps very different underlying data values (say, Earth now vs. a billion years ago) we could create two objects of the `Earth` (or even `Planet`) class.

 ## Dataclasses One last note on setting up classes.
 We used the `@dataclass` feature for a while, and then slowly dropped it for more flexible plain `class`es.
 But using `@dataclass` does some nice things for us.
 We can display them easily (because `__str__` and `__repr__` are automatically defined), and also compare them (because `__eq__` is defined): two objects of the same dataclass are equal exactly when _all_ of their fields are equal.
 As a general heuristic, it makes sense to use dataclasses to store "records," pieces of key-value data that you might use a dictionary to store, but want a bit more structure (e.g., no accidentally referencing the wrong field).
 Frozen dataclasses (`@dataclass(frozen=True)`) are especially useful for representing immutable data, even if you don't plan on placing them in a `set` or use them as keys in a `dict`.
 In our library example: it might make sense to track authors, directors, etc. using a `Person` dataclass that stores a name, year of birth, etc. This is static information.
 But it would make less sense for a `Library` to be a `@dataclass` of the sort we've been using, because we need more customization.